 There is no consensus for a core library, portable across Prolog systems, let alone a standard for such a library.
-Since release 3, SICS has acquired Quintus Prolog, which has a rather rich library.
+Since SICStus Prolog 3 was first released, SICS has acquired Quintus Prolog, which has a rather rich library.
 For release 4, we have decided to make this asset be available to the SICStus community by providing a library that is a merger of the previous SICStus and Quintus libraries, which already overlap significantly.

 The User's Manual documents the library of release 4.
 For the purposes of aiding code transition to release 4, the following is a list of the release 3 library modules, and their fate in release 4.
 See also Guide to Porting Code from Release 3.